dtischler95/peptideTransformer/README.md

 Results for all classification/regression models (classical ML baselines and BERT), including some example plots, are listed in [RESULTS.md](RESULTS.md).

+For the data side of the story, [notebooks/data_quality_mic.ipynb](notebooks/data_quality_mic.ipynb) and [notebooks/data_quality_hemo.ipynb](notebooks/data_quality_hemo.ipynb) walk through the dataset, the measurement/label noise, and how it caps achievable performance for each task.

 ---

 ## Data sources & acknowledgements